Vinodh-Machireddy/ml/Interview.md

 SELF:
 -----
 - My name is Vinodh Machireddy.
-- I originally from Andhra Pradesh, Bharath.
+- I'm originally from Andhra Pradesh, Bharath.
 - Currently, I’m working as a Senior MLOps Engineer at Larc Software Pvt Ltd.
 I bring over 7+ years of overall experience in designing, automating, and managing end-to-end machine learning lifecycle systems.
 - I’ve worked with ML pipeline orchestration using Kubeflow Pipelines, handled experiment tracking and model registry with MLflow, and managed production-grade deployment and serving using ArgoCD and KServe.
 I have also set up monitoring and alerting solutions using Prometheus and Grafana, and deployed ML solutions on AWS.
 Additionally, I have implemented end-to-end CI/CD pipelines for complete ML automation using GitHub Actions.